 The student registers in GRD 400 in the last semester or summer session of enrollment, at the end of which the student intends to graduate.
-This "course" notifies the Registrar, who verifies that the student will have met the academic requirements for graduation.

 GREEK (GRK)

 GRK 301 Greek I (4)

 A thorough study of Koine Greek involving the acquisition of a basic vocabulary and extensive drill in grammar and syntax, with a gradually increasing emphasis on translation from the Greek New Testament.
 (Fall)